 Algae is at the centre of everything

 As a very general rule of thumb, if you add 1 kg of food into a pond you need to have 1 kg of Oxygen available for the fish to metabolise the food and for the pond’s healthy bacteria to break down the waste generated.
 So algae is the most natural and efficient way to do this via photosynthesis.
-When a pond is actively managed to produce phytoplankton, it will produce a typical average value of 20grams of algae per m2 each day (10gr Winter - 40gr Summer)

 Carbon Capture and Offset